seanbradley/Simpletown/README.md

 ###TECHNOLOGY STACK
 Django, mod_wsgi, and Apache installed on an AWS EC2 server (Ubuntu Precise 12.04-i386) associated with an Elastic IP.
-PostgreSQL is the database used in both the development and production environment.
+PostgreSQL is the database used in both development and production.
 Style provided courtesy of Bootstrap.
 Validated HTML5/CSS3.

 You can see a live example of the site at: